Shantaram (novel): Reception

 Carole Burns of The Washington Post described Gregory David Robert's "blatantly autobiographical" novel as sprawling and intelligent.

 Emma Lee-Potter of The Independent listed it as one of the 12 best Indian novels, calling it a "page-turning debut".

 Joe Regal, a literary agent, reviewed the book for Publishers Weekly stating that the novel was "a sensational read, it might well reproduce its bestselling success in Australia here."

 Kirkus highly commended the author by pointing out that what the novel manages to achieve was "splendidly evoking an India few outsiders know."

 Sequels

 Gregory Roberts has said that Shantaram is the first book in a planned quartet.
 A sequel entitled The Mountain Shadow was released on 13 October 2015 by Little Brown.
-In this long-awaited sequel, Lin strives to survive in the new Bombay run by the new mafia.
+It tells the story of Lin striving to survive in a Bombay now run by the new mafia.

 Proposed film adaptation

 When the novel Shantaram was published in 2003, several parties, including actor Russell Crowe, expressed interest in a film adaptation.
 Although Crowe was temporarily attached to a bid, Warner Bros. went forward with a $2 million bid primarily due to actor Johnny Depp's expression of love for the book to studio executive Brad Grey.
 With the rights won, Depp was attached to star in the film, which was to be based on a script written by the book's author Gregory David Roberts.
 Roberts commended the casting choice, and the author said of his intended script, "The screenplay I am writing will be as complex and will have the same sense of layering and texturing.
 Thematically, it will reflect everything that is in the heart of the book and that is the exile experience, and the power of love to transform and change the heart of a person.
 But the book is a book and the film is a film—they are different art forms so the film will have an independent life."
 In October 2005, Warner Bros. hired screenwriter Eric Roth to rewrite the initial draft created by Roberts.
 The following November, director Peter Weir was hired by the studio to helm Shantaram and develop the script with Roth.
 The studio originally planned to schedule production for late 2006.